 Research at the Mount Sinai School of Medicine has shed further light on cocaine’s addictive properties.
 The study observed the nucleus accumbens section of the brain, which plays a significant role in the brain’s reward mechanism.
 The study found that exposure to cocaine caused an imbalance in two of the neurons in the nucleus accumbens.
 Cocaine caused an increase in the activity of D1 neutrons and a decrease in D2 neurons.
 This distortion of the brain’s natural reward system is another example of how cocaine changes the way the mind works.

-The stories of rats choosing cocaine over food to the point of starvation may have been exaggerated, but recent studies using the rodents have shown that there may be a gender bias in cocaine addiction.
+The stories of rats choosing cocaine over food to the point of starvation may have been exaggerated, but recent studies using the rodents have shown that there may be a gender bias in addiction to cocaine.
 The University of California observed hungry rats that were given the choice of cocaine or food.
 Female rats chose the drug 75 to 80 percent of the time compared, to 50 percent in males.
 Researchers believe that female hormone may be responsible as female rats that had their ovaries removed chose the food at the same rate as male rats.

 Adding alcohol makes things worse